DeckardJosh/DeckardJosh/README.md

 Hey!
 My name is Josh Deckard!

-I am currently in college studying software development, and learning the in's and out's of everything coding related.
-I welcome any tips or advice!
+I am currently in college studying software development.
+I have a passion for FrontEnd Development with React, and Laravel.
+I hope I get the opporitunity to work/collaborate with you!

 <!---
 DeckardJosh/DeckardJosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.